 Many third-party delivery providers are currently putting technology in the forefront, creating personalized, one-on-one relationships with their retail partners, and making sure the customer always receives their package on time and in immaculate condition.
 They also understand that the very last touchpoint, at the customer’s doorstep, can have a lasting effect on an individual’s impression and attitude towards the retailer.

-At Dropoff, we take consumer and retailer trust as a big part of our business model, and we use technology to build that trust, whether it be through on-demand or pre-scheduled scheduling, real-time tracking or providing consumers with clear, up-to-the-minute ETAs.
+At Dropoff, we take consumer and retailer trust as a big part of our business model, and we use technology to build that trust, whether it be through on-demand or pre-scheduled scheduling, real-time tracking, or providing consumers with clear, up-to-the-minute ETAs.
 It helps to serve many different industries which adopt same-day delivery on a daily basis.